 Actions: Need immediate planning help to maximize Veterans or Medicaid benefits and protect assets.
 It is rarely “too late” to do anything.

 Planning for retirement can be fun if you only think of the ideal situation.
 But reality may prove otherwise when it comes to unexpected hospitalizations or illnesses.
 However, by planning for reality and the challenges of retirement, you can make sure that you can still accomplish your goals, whether they be maintaining independence, passing property down to your children or preserving assets for charitable giving.
-If you’d like to learn more about Life Care Planning, our workshop, Aging With Confidence: 9 Keys to Wise Planning & Peace of Mind, is the perfect way to do that.
-At this 1.5-hour workshop you’ll discover:
+If you’d like to learn more about comprehensive planning, one of our upcoming workshops is the perfect way to do that.